Feeling stuck — but not sure why? Let's start there.

 Getting Started

-I work with adults from a range of backgrounds, identities, and life experiences, and I try to create a space where you feel genuinely seen, whatever you're bringing.
+I work with adults from a range of backgrounds, identities, and life experiences, and I try to create a space where you feel genuinely seen.

 If you're curious whether this kind of work might be helpful, I'd welcome a conversation.
 I offer a free 15-minute consultation — low-pressure, no commitment — to discuss what's bringing you to therapy and whether working together feels like a good fit.